tmke8/math-core/README.md

 cargo add math-core
 ```

-The documentation for the library can be found on docs.rs.
+The documentation for the library can be found on docs.rs: https://docs.rs/math-core/latest/math_core/

 ### WebAssembly module
 The WebAssembly frontend is currently only used for the [playground](https://tmke8.github.io/math-core/).
 In the future, a package for this may be published to npm.